 TEACHERS: Parents may contact teachers individually by calling 454-8390 and following the prompts.
-Teachers are glad to return your phone calls within 24 hours.
 Teachers may be emailed - you can find a list of teacher email addresses on our website.
 They are also available, by appointment, either before or after school for conferences about individual student achievement and/or behavior.
-Teachers will make time to assist students at break, lunch or before school when additional help is requested.
+Teachers will make time to assist students during break, lunch or before school when additional help is requested.